codefordenver/code-for-denver-site/src/markdown/partner.md

 ### Projects that we don't take
 - Anything illegal
-- Promoting a particular political or relegious group
+- Promoting a particular political or religious group
 - Antagonistic to government
 - "Free Work"